junxit/us-congress-bills-113/bill.md

 # S. RES.
 191

-> Designating July 27, 2013, as “National Day of the American Cowboy”.
+> Designating July 27, 2013, as National Day of the American Cowboy.

 ## Preamble

-- Whereas pioneering men and women, recognized as “cowboys”, helped establish the American West;
+- Whereas pioneering men and women, recognized as cowboys, helped establish the American West;
 - Whereas the cowboy embodies honesty, integrity, courage, compassion, respect, a strong work ethic, and patriotism;
 - Whereas the cowboy spirit exemplifies strength of character, sound family values, and good common sense;
 - Whereas the cowboy archetype transcends ethnicity, gender, geographic boundaries, and political affiliations;